 If your employer says you’re not entitled to sick pay, you should ask them to give you a written explanation of their reasons.
 They should give you this on a form called ‘Statutory Sick Pay and an employee’s claim for benefit’ (SSP1).
 They should give you this within seven days of you going off sick, and they should also return any doctor’s notes you gave to them.

-If you still feel that your employer has made the wrong decision and you’re unable to resolve this with them directly, you might like to follow these steps:
+If you still feel that your employer has made the wrong decision and you’re unable to resolve this with them directly, you might want to follow these steps:

 The first step is always to try and settle the issue directly with your employer.
 You should always raise a grievance in line with any grievance procedure your employer has in place, for example by writing a letter.